Teaneck Fire Department: Organization

-Teaneck Fire Department is a career fire department that has 92 uniformed members, out of a total of 94 authorized positions, including 31 officers and 61 firefighters.
-83 uniformed members are assigned to 4 platoons (shifts) and 9 members are in the administrative, fire prevention and training bureaus.
-There are 83 members that are assigned to a "platoon" or "on the line",and work 24-hour shifts or "tours" (0800–0800).
+Teaneck Fire Department is a career fire department that has 91 uniformed members, out of a total of 93 authorized positions, including 31 officers and 60 firefighters.
+84 uniformed members are assigned to 4 platoons (shifts) and 9 members are in the administrative, fire prevention and training bureaus.
+There are 84 members that are assigned to a "platoon" or "on the line", and work 24-hour shifts or "tours" (0800–0800).
 The 24-hour tours are further "split" into 10-hour day tours (0800–1800) and 14-hour night tours (1800–0800).
-Each platoon has 21–22 members assigned to it and staff the townships four fire stations 24 hours a day, 365 days a year.
-TFD is part of the Mid-Bergen Mutual Aid Association (Teaneck, Hackensack, Englewood, Bergenfield, Bogota, and Ridgefield Park) and also serves as the Mutual Aid Dispatch Center.
+Each platoon has 21 members assigned to it and staff the townships four fire stations 24 hours a day, 365 days a year.
+TFD is part of the Mid-Bergen Mutual Aid Association (Teaneck, Hackensack, Englewood, Bergenfield, Bogota, and Ridgefield Park).

 Fire Suppression and Rescue Operations

 The Fire Suppression and Rescue Operations are commanded by the on duty tour commander.
 The tour commander is in charge of the platoon on duty and is usually a Battalion Chief.
 The Battalion Chief/tour commander reports to the Chief of the Department.
 Each platoon consists of: 1 Battalion Chief, 1 Captain, 4 Lieutenants and 15 Firefighters.